Diamond Head Apts Ltd

 No analysis available

-I searched for phrases like parking waitlist, waiting list, or join the list for parking and found none.
-The remarks instead describe parking as assigned, dedicated, covered, or secure.
+I looked for terms like parking waitlist, waiting list, or joining a list for parking and found no evidence.
+The remarks instead describe available parking stalls without any indication of a waitlist process.

 No analysis available